zpzhi/Event-Organizing/README.md

-# Event-Organizing
+# Gather2Play
-user post activity, organize activity
+An app user can view activities, post activities and join activities.